bob123456678/TrainControl/Readme.md

 * v1.5.1 [12/19/21]
     - Connection will no longer fail upon encountering unknown layout objects
+    - Fixed a possible crash if an S88 event fires without existing on any layout

 * v1.5.0 [12/13/21]
     - Function types are now read from the CS2 file